bobthemighty/codefiend-site/content/sipping-from-the-firehose.md

         scan(data, idx)
 ```

-I've written a little package using this technique that can stream large files straight out of S3, and read the concatenated JSON objects.
+I've written a little package called [firehose-sipper](https://github.com/bobthemighty/firehose-sipper) using this technique that can stream large files straight out of S3, and read the concatenated JSON objects.

 ```python
 import firehose_sipper